 Here are a few things to be aware of that you may or may not encounter.

-According To The Code Of Federal Regulations: For Can You Fly With A Gun
+According To The Code Of Federal Regulations

 Title 49: Transportation, Part 1540 – Civil Aviation Security: General Rules, Subpart B – Responsibilities of Passengers and Other Individuals and Persons, 1540.111 (c) (iv) - The container in which it is carried is locked, and only the passenger retains the key or combination.